 - Vocabulary and expressions for expressing opinions (e.g., Je pense que, à mon avis, selon moi)

-- Introduction to relative pronouns:
+- Introduction to subjunctive (common expressions)

-Weeks 21-22: Culture, Celebrations, and Traditions
+Weeks 21-22: Plus-que-parfait and Futur antérieur

 Weeks 23-24: Final Review and Assessments